New York Team

 Evan Farley - Communications Director

-Evan Farley is a rising junior at Bard High School Early College in the Lower East Side.
+Evan Farley is a junior at Bard High School Early College in the Lower East Side.
 He has long been interested in politics after binging West Wing twice and since entering high school has converted his attention from Aaron Sorkin's masterful drama to working and volunteering in offices and campaigns on the city, state, and national levels.
-Evan tries to engage his friends in political events around the city, but failing that, he is the Secretary General of Bard's Model UN club, the opinion editor for BHSEC's newspaper, and an avid runner.
+Evan tries to engage his friends in political events around the city, but failing that, he is the Secretary General of BHSEC’s Model UN club, the opinion editor for his school newspaper, and a captain on his schools Cross-Country team.

 Nader Granmayeh -Director of Management